feroult/yawp/README.md

 ### Transformers

 The Transformer API is used to create different views of the same domain object.
-If you wan't to add or hide information returned to the client, the way to go is to use a Transfomer.
+If you wan't to add or hide information to be returned to the client, the way to go is to use a Transfomer.
 For instance: